 Your marine flashlight should have a relatively long runtime, or you should be able to easily re-charge or re-power.
 While alkaline batteries are purchasable at any marina or shop, we all know that the lights that run on Li-ion cells are more powerful and are therefore worth the additional expense and inconvenience.
 As a workaround, we've included a lot of dual fuel flashlights that are compatible with both Li-ion rechargeable cells and lithium primary batteries.
 If you are in an emergency situation and your light goes out, simply pop a few non-rechargeable lithium batteries to get your flashlight back up and running.
 With these dual fuel boating lights, there is no waiting period while your flashlight recharges.

 Final Thoughts & Other Recommendations

-As we mentioned before, the best marine flashlight offers an intense beam throw that can illuminate buoys and markers easily.
-For up-close tasks on the boat itself, we recommend employing a separate, smaller handheld light with a flood beam pattern.
-A broader flood beam would also be good if your boating adventures require that you look for direct obstacles in your boat's way.
-Check out our selection of EDC lights with an IPX-8 rating, which would work as a secondary illumination tool.
+As we mentioned before, the best marine flashlight offers an adjustable beam to accommodate the varying needs of a boat.
+For up-close tasks on the boat itself, we recommend employing a separate, LED headlamp with a red LED to maintain your night vision more easily.
+For optional backup lights, check out our selection of EDC lights with an IPX-8 rating, which would work as a secondary illumination tool.
 Another route you could choose is the permanent search lights from GoLight.
-These boating lights are perfect for use on boats, with their impressive beam throws and brilliant illumination, but these spotlights are limited in their positioning.
+These boating lights feature impressive beam throws and brilliant illumination, but these spotlights are limited in their positioning.
 The versatility of a handheld marine flashlight is unmatched.